 My Top 3 Tips for a Healthy Vegan Diet:

-- Always Add Greens.
 Add leafy green vegetables to your meal, even if the recipe doesn't call for it.
 If you're making a soup or stew, add some spinach.
-If you’re making a tofu or tempeh dish, you can serve it over arugula, and the heat from the cooked food will steam it.
-If you're making a stir-fry, throw in some boo choy or kale.
+You can serve a tofu or tempeh dish over arugula, and the heat from the cooked food will steam it.
+If you're making a stir-fry, throw in some bok choy or kale.
 You can always serve your meal with some sautéed greens or a big leafy salad.

 Micronutrients are what give fruits and vegetables their colors, so if you have at least four colors on your plate at each meal, you can be sure you're getting a wide variety of nutrients.
 It’s not as difficult as it sounds.
 Choose red onions instead of white, throw some purple cabbage onto your salad, add some shredded carrot to your stir-fry.
 White and black count as colors, so why not start your meal with some garlic and add some black olives to the finished dish?